top of page

 Länk

-In moving through public space, with its rush and push and moments of solitude and detachment, the physical impact of scale and colour shapes our behaviour and response.
-The large mosaics function as a visual symbol and physical marker that facilitate recognition and orientation in the underground passages.
+Moving through the station, with its busy hustle and bustle and moments of calm solitude and detachment, the physical impression of space, scale, and colour shapes our behaviour and response.
+The large mosaics function as a visual symbol and physical marker that facilitate recognition and navigation in the underground passages.
 Movement through the space activates changing perspectives of the detailed mosaic surfaces.

 Chains and Garlands